geobreed/zettelnotes/resource/Planet Money/2008/09/(080912) Global Nightmare： If Fannie⧸Freddie Had Failed.md

 	- a lot of current and former finance ministers would not want that to happen
 	- potentially meltdown of financial system because market can't deal with it by themselves
 	- even if FMFM is local in the US, the repercussion will be felt globally
-- Too big too fail
+- Too big to fail
 	- a portfolio of $5 trillion, huge chunk of global economy
 	- more importantly, a big portion of credit market
 	- the effect of credit failure of that size can halt or massively increase the rate in credit market